brunoalves24/brunoalves24/README.md

 ### Hi there 👋, my name is Bruno
 I'm Bruno from Brazil, I really enjoy languages and frameworks like Spring Boot and Angular and RPA Automation like Robot Framework.

-Skills: Spring Boot / Java / Python / Angular/ Robot Framework
+Skills and Experience
+* 🥬 Spring Boot
+* ☕ Java
+* 🐍 Python
+* 💻 Angular
+* 🤖 Robot Framework

 - 🔭 I’m currently working on Travelex Bank
 - 🌱 I’m currently learning FastApi, Springboot and Angular